How Your Pay Is Calculated

 The Service Fee: This helps finance a range of operational costs, including safeguards that help keep Lyft passengers and drivers protected, like insurance and background checks.
 The Service Fee does not impact the amount you receive for each ride.

 The Lyft Platform Fee: This reflects the difference between what the passenger paid and your earnings, tips, tolls, and other charges like the Service Fee and airport fees.

 Your Gross Earnings as reported in your end-of-year tax documents are now calculated based on what passengers pay plus the Lyft platform fees and service fees on every ride.
 See tax information for US drivers and tax information for Canadian drivers.

 We’re always here if you need us

-We want to protect your long-term earnings and stay as transparent as possible with you.
-If we ever have to change rates, which may happen occasionally to stay competitive, we'll be sure to give you a heads-up.
+We want to protect your long-term earnings and make sure things are as clear as possible for you.
+If we ever have to change rates, we’ll be sure to give you advance notice.
 If you have any questions, please don’t hesitate to reach out.